 Something might be biologically normal but only occur quite rarely.
 Sperm are designed to fertilize eggs, but only an astronomically small percentage of them succeed; the camouflage of snowshoe hares is designed to make them undetected by predators, but most hares get eaten anyway.
 (Philosophy nerds will recognize that what I am calling biologically normal is what Millikan calls Normal conditions (with the capital “N”)).
 So on SO theory, homosexuality is said to be normal or natural because the mechanism of distributing sexual orientations is working as it was designed to.

 Secondly, SO theory holds that sexual attraction is infallible.
 The theory seems to take the subjective nature of the experience of sexual attraction as evidence for its correctness, but contemporary philosophers have long abandoned subjective certainty as a sign of infallibility in all cases except sexual attraction.
 Everything in the biological world is capable of malfunction in principle, and does fail in actuality: hearts that can’t pump blood, bee dances that do not accurately map the location of nectar, chameleons whose pigment arrangers do not match the objects upon which they sit, malfunctioning mitochondria, and so on.
 Any theory which posits an infallible biological process should be rejected.
 And yet SO treats sexual attraction as infallible, sexual attraction is always working right.
+(I guess sexual attraction is proof of the divine nature of man as it is the only perfect and infallible biological process.)
 We should expect to find those with malfunctioning sexual attraction just as we find people with every other sort of psychological or physiological malfunction (ala The Man Who Mistook his Wife for a Hat).
 There is nothing special about sexual attraction which makes it infallible.